The ultimate family-friendly Great Barrier Reef guide

 Suitable for children of all ages, Reef Magic Cruises leave Cairns and heads to the Marine World pontoon on the outer Great Barrier Reef.
 Children 12 years and older can try an intro scuba dive or the helmet dive.

 For those who want to stay dry there’s a semi-submersible reef viewer, glass-bottom boat, underwater observatory and fish feeding demonstrations.
-Children aged four and over can join the guided snorkel tour and adventure snorkel safari.
+Children aged four and older can join the guided snorkel tour and adventure snorkel safari.
 Freshwater showers and change rooms are also available.

 Child-friendly equipment: Wetsuits, lycra suits, snorkels, fins, masks and flotation devices.